adaptive-democracy/hopeful-path/book/voting-methods.md

 Hopefully you're convinced that our current voting system, [Plurality Voting](TODO point to that section in intro) is awful, and possibly the root cause of many of our political and social problems.

-Persistent Voting is a new *way* of thinking about voting,
+Adaptive Voting is a new *way* of thinking about voting,